PrairieLearn/PrairieLearn/doc/course.md

 * See an [example course directory](https://github.com/PrairieLearn/PrairieLearn/blob/master/exampleCourse) in PrairieLearn

-* See [HTML element list](elements.md) for a list of elements available to all courses; the [PrarieDraw graphics](PrairieDraw.md) element is a custom element in use by some courses.
+* See [HTML element list](elements.md) for a list of elements provided by PrairieLearn to all courses; PrairieLearn will use a course version of an element whenever it exists.

 * See [clientFiles and serverFiles](clientServerFiles.md) for information on the `clientFilesCourse` and `serverFilesCourse` directories.